-'Too few people in policy or practice acknowledge the fact that crime and security are co-evolving in an arms race: they maintain a static perspective and devote insufficient attention to the strategic imperative of out-innovating adaptive offenders against a background of changes in technology, cultural or business practices, etc., which often favour crime and render what works now, ineffective in future.'
+'Too few people in policy or practice acknowledge the fact that crime and security are coevolving in an arms race: they maintain a static perspective and devote insufficient attention to the strategic imperative of out-innovating adaptive offenders against a background of changes in technology, cultural or business practices, etc., which often favour crime and render what works now, ineffective in future.'

-Urban security demands the engagement of multiple stakeholders where advantage derives not simply in the combination of perspectives, resources and skills, but also in framing and shaping problems and methods differently.
-Conversely, these same differing cultures, values, interests and working practices may be responsible for fostering conflicts, making effective collaboration more challenging.
+Urban security demands the engagement of multiple stakeholders where advantage derives not simply in the combination of perspectives, resources and skills, but also in framing and shaping problems and methods differently, nonetheless where these same differing cultures, values, interests and working practices can foster conflicts.